DSpace/RestContract/workspaceitem-data-access.md

   ]
 }
 ```
-* private: indicates whether the current item should be private or not.
+* discoverable: if the current item not discoverable, this meaning that It's simply hidden from all search/browse/OAI results, and is therefore only accessible via direct link (or bookmark).
+To manage the access restriction (aka resource policies) see the accessCondition property below.
 * accessConditions: an array of all the policies that has been applied by the user to the item.

 ## Patch operations